Becoming a Possibilitarian

 Creating a faith statement

 Build Your Own Theology was a course taken by high school-aged Unitarians.
 The curriculum allowed young people of any belief system, or none, to create a theological position statement or faith statement that expressed their current beliefs about the nature of humanity, the Divine/Ultimate, faith, religion, death, and more.
-This was waaaaay too much to ask of me at age 15.
-I could barely navigate my way to classes in my high school of 2500 students, much less the structure of the universe and God.
+This was a lot to ask of me at age 15.

 However, I eventually took the lessons to heart and declared myself a "CathlaTarian" - a combination of Catholic and Unitarian beliefs.
 It was a well-intentioned but long faith journey, in which I didn't read the fine print from the Pope, which is destined for another blog post.
 My mother thinks that, since I now agree with the Episcopal Church's teachings and Unitarian ones, I am more of an "EpiscoTarian" - a blend of Episcopal and Unitarian beliefs.
 I can agree with this.